... Solutions Tailored For You - Your Handcrafted BodyCare

 Please call or e-mail us with any questions or to place an order.

-Notice and Disclaimer: Willow Way, LLC is absolutely committed to maintaining the highest quality products and the utmost integrity in business practices.
+Willow Way is absolutely committed to maintaining the highest quality products and the utmost integrity in business practices.
 We try our best not to make mistakes; however, if typographical errors appear in our site, we cannot be held responsible.

 The products and information found in the Heath Tips section of The SoapEquipment.com Gazette are not intended to replace professional medical advice or treatment.
 Our Heath Tips section is not intended to diagnose, treat, cure or prevent any disease or medical condition.

-Willow Way, LLC cannot be held liable for any claims made by these articles, their contributors or companies .
+Willow Way cannot be held liable for any claims made by these articles, their contributors or companies .

 The Recipe Section has recipes that we believe to be good, but we have not actually tried all of them in our shop.